Brazil president: Not worried about looming corruption cases

-BRASILIA, Brazil (AP) — Brazil’s President Michel Temer says he’s “not the least bit worried” about corruption charges that could lead to jail time after he leaves office Jan.
+BRASILIA, Brazil (AP) — President Michel Temer said Thursday he was not worried about corruption charges that could lead to his being jailed after leaving office Jan.
 1.

-Temer invited correspondents to the presidential residence in Brasilia on Thursday and was asked about two corruption cases that nearly forced him from office earlier.
-He said he’s confident the cases have no merit and will be thrown out.
+In a meeting with foreign correspondents in the presidential residence in Brasilia, Temer said the cases were without merit, even if he said they nixed chances his administration could achieve major reforms, such as to the pension system.

-Sitting presidents enjoy partial immunity, which has helped Temer avoid criminal prosecution.
-The lower house of congress has twice voted against putting him on trial for charges brought by the attorney general.
+“I’m at ease.
+I don’t have the least bit of worry,” Temer said, adding he believed they would be thrown out.

-Once Temer leaves office, those cases go through the normal court system, which has jailed many politicians in a major corruption probe.
-They include former President Luiz Inacio Lula da Silva.
+As a sitting president, Temer has partial immunity, which has helped him avoid criminal prosecution.
+Twice the lower Chamber of Deputies in Congress, which must weigh in on matters involving the president, voted against putting Temer on trial for charges leveled by the attorney general.

 Most Read Nation & World Stories